ButThouMust/otogirisou-tools/README.md

 `gfx modification`
 - TODO still working on this as of initial commit
 - Feel free to use this folder as a space for modifying tilesets and tilemaps for the graphics.
-- Instructions for creating your own graphics edits are included.
+- Instructions for creating your own graphics edits will be included.

 `graphics`:
 - Binary files for translated graphics (tiles, tilemaps) to be reinserted.